-- Which parts are not hot-swappable? - How and how long is service interrupted when the parts are hot-swapped? - Some network devices have hot-swappable IF cards, but the CPU is not - How long can the system operate or only with degraded capacity? - e.g.: hot-swapped disk, while data content build on the new - The device is hot-swappable, but when a new unit added - reset... - So hot-swap parts do not makes outages disappear for sure, they just reduces the (risk of) outage
+- Which parts are not hot-swappable? - Some network devices have hot-swappable IF cards, but the CPU is not - How and how long is service interrupted during the switch over? - How long can the system operate or only with degraded capacity? - e.g.: hot-swapped disk, while data content re-building on the new - The device is hot-swappable, but upgrading requires reset - So hot-swap parts do not eliminates the outages, they just reduce the (risk/duration of) outage